rust-lang/book/src/ch04-01-ownership.md

 we put data on the heap, we ask for some amount of space.
 The operating system finds an empty spot somewhere in the heap that is big enough, marks it as being in use, and returns to us a pointer to that location.
-This process is called *allocating on the heap*.
+This process is called *allocating on the heap*, and sometimes we just say "allocating" for short.
+Pushing values onto the stack is not considered allocating.
 Since the pointer is a known, fixed size, we can store the pointer on the stack, but when we want the actual data, we have to follow the pointer.

 Think of being seated at a restaurant.
 When you enter, you say how many people are in your group, and the staff finds an empty table that would fit everyone